8 steps to building features your users actually want

 For example, let’s say you’ve decided to add Facebook support to your Twitter management app.
 The problem this is solving is that users don’t want to switch apps when managing each of their social profiles.

-Setting a benchmark like this is a good way to gauge the impact the feature has once it’s released, so it’s important to set this goal at the beginning.
+Setting a benchmark like this is a good way to gauge the feature's impact once it’s released, so it’s important to put this goal at the beginning.

 Chart: time per user session in minutes

-The purpose of this step is to create something tangible that a user can interact with, but that can also be easily changed without much effort.
+This step aims to create something tangible that a user can interact with and that can also be easily changed without much effort.

 Start with a sketch, a wireframe or a pre-existing layout, just don’t create any backend functionality yet.